 What she said to me was “Our generation did a poor job of teaching the importance of self-care”.

 It made me stop in my tracks.
 But finally, I got it.
 I understood.
 Millennial moms talk a lot about self-care.
-Self-care for moms is a buzz word.
-The self-care/health care industry is huge you can find magazines, billboards, ads all targeting millennial’s self-care routine.
+Self-care for moms is a buzzword.
+The self-care/health care industry is huge you can find magazines, billboards, and ads all targeting millennials’ self-care routines.

-Here was a mother who has raised 4 kids and now is helping raise 7 grandchildren being honest.
-She admits that all mothers even her generation lacked in self-care.
+Here was a mother who has raised 4 kids and now is helping raise 7 grandchildren, to be honest.
+She admits that all mothers even her generation lacked self-care.
 She extended the gift of wisdom.

 Don’t do as our generation did.

 This was the secret, we need to create this discipline.
 We need to follow through on it and be better.

 Self-care ideas for moms when you are an exhausted mother

 How do we mothers begin to even think about self-care when we can’t even get a decent’s nights sleep.

 Being a mother of 3 kids I understand the effects of lack of sleep.
 I have felt crazy, literally crazy.
 Foggy brain where I can’t think or my brain feels like it is on a brain delay.